krwhynot/LogoCraft_AzureWeb/cline_docs/systemPatterns.md

 4. **Responsive Design**: The layout adapts to different screen sizes
    - On larger screens, the two-column layout is maintained
    - On smaller screens, the layout shifts to a more vertical orientation

+5. **Microservices Pattern**: Backend functionality is divided into focused, single-purpose functions
+   - GetSasToken: Handles authentication and authorization for blob storage
+   - ProcessImage: Focuses on image transformation and processing
+   - Each function can be deployed, scaled, and maintained independently

+6. **API-First Design**: Clear separation between frontend and backend
+   - RESTful API endpoints for all backend operations
+   - Frontend communicates with backend exclusively through these APIs
+   - Enables independent development and testing of frontend and backend components